Arcahub/MUL_my_rpg_2019/branch.md

     git checkout {branch_name}

-### Warning before move you have to clean your current repository (commit) because it will be lost
+### Warning before move you have to clean your current repository (commit) because no commit change will be lost after checkout

 ## Create branch and move to it